 Besides, pay attention to the width of your GIF.
 Most emails are 600 pixels wide, be sure to keep your GIF’s width under this.
 If your email template has multiple columns, reduce the GIF’s dimensions accordingly.
 For example, if there are two equal columns, the GIF should be 300 pixels.

 Visual impairment may cause difficulties for viewing animated content and a high frame rate and flashing can trigger seizures.
 So, make sure to limit flashing to three times per second, avoid high-contrast transitions and red flashes.

 To make your email accessible for screen reader users, use alternative text with your GIFs.

-GIFs are subject to copyright like any other piece of creative work.
+GIFs as other images are subject to copyright like any other piece of creative work.
 However, there are no clear guidelines for the do’s and don’ts of their lawful use.
 Here are some rules of thumb to follow:

 - Don’t use GIFs from untrusted sources

 - Make sure not to insult the author, viewer, or the one depicted in the animation

 - Ask for permission from the author